 - Select the ISO image containing the OS installer kit.

-- For Windows you can switch from Select to Download.
+- For Windows, you can switch from Select to Download.

 - Select computer firmware type.
 If selected incorrectly the drive might not boot and would require a reflash.
 Learn about BIOS vs UEFI here.
-Rufus should only display and select the correct option after analyzing the ISO image you select at step 2.
+Rufus should only display and select the correct option after analyzing the ISO image you select in step 2.